Playing the Infield in Adult Slowpitch Softball

 Remember this: If the ball goes OVER your glove, it took a bad hop and you did nothing wrong.
 But if the ball goes UNDER your glove, you blew it and it's your fault.

 As you watch the ball into your glove, keep your bare hand above your glove hand.
 In Little League, they call it making Alligator Jaws.
-There are two reasons for doing this:
+There are two reasons for doing this.

 First, you’ll guide the ball into your glove, and then retrieve it quickly to throw.
+Second, you’re protecting your face if the ball takes a bad upward hop.

 After you field the ball, you must get it from your glove to your throwing hand quickly to throw out the runner.